MPogotsky/xapi-cpp/README.md

 To build the tests, follow these steps:

 1. Navigate to the `build` directory.
-2. Run the following commands to configure and build the tests using CMake:
+2. Run the following commands to configure debug mode and build the tests using CMake:

     ```bash
-    cmake -DBUILD_TESTS=ON ..
+    cmake -DCMAKE_BUILD_TYPE=Debug ..
     cmake --build .
     ```